hexadecimal233/awesome_stars/README.md

 *   [R2D2FISH/glados-tts](https://github.com/R2D2FISH/glados-tts) - A GLaDOS TTS, using Forward Tacotron and HiFiGAN.
 Inference is fast and stable, even on the CPU.
 A low quality vocoder model is included for mobile use.
 Rudimentary TTS script included.
 Works perfectly on Linux, partially on Maybe someone smarter than me can make a GUI.

-*   [seddonym/import-linter](https://github.com/seddonym/import-linter) - Import Linter allows you to define and enforce rules for the internal and external imports within your Python project.
+*   [seddonym/import-linter](https://github.com/seddonym/import-linter) - Lint your Python architecture.

 *   [Alibaba-NLP/DeepResearch](https://github.com/Alibaba-NLP/DeepResearch) - Tongyi Deep Research, the Leading Open-source Deep Research Agent